The Louisiana Gallery

 The curved and molded crest rails sweep down to join side rails that form the low arm supports.

-The small Louisiana or lower Mississippi River Valley cherry armoire (or wardrobe) of 1810-1820, is an important form representative of the French influence in this region.
-Stylistically kin to French provincial, French-Canadian and other ethnic forms of wardrobes, it is simple in design and sometimes identifiable by woods (especially cypress as a secondary wood).
+Small Louisiana or lower Mississippi River Valley cherry armoire, or wardrobe of 1810-1820, is an important form representative of the French influence in this region.
+Stylistically kin to French provincial, French-Canadian, and other ethnic forms of wardrobes, it is simple in design and sometimes identifiable by woods; especially cypress as a secondary wood.

 The armoire in the Louisiana Room is constructed in the usual form of this furniture type—two full-length doors that conceal upper shelves and a clutch of three to four drawers for the storage of clothing and textiles.

-The 1837 portrait of Princess Achille Murat (née Catherine Daingerfield Willis Gray) provides a link between historical American and French leaders.
+The 1837 portrait of Princess Achille Murat, née Catherine Daingerfield Willis Gray, provides a link between historical American and French leaders.
 The princess, a grandniece of George Washington, was married in 1826 to Prince Napoleon Achille Murat, nephew of Napoleon Bonaparte.
 The Acadians were originally French settlers of Nova Scotia who were expelled by the English, beginning in 1755, for refusing to take an oath of allegiance to the British Crown.
 Many Acadians chose the Louisiana territory with its large population of people of French origin.
-Mostly settling in more isolated areas, the Acadians, today known as the Cajuns, managed to maintain their special traditions.
+Mostly settling in more isolated areas, the Acadians, today is known as the Cajuns, managed to maintain their special traditions.